-You are cordially invited to attend the annual meeting of stockholders of Citi Trends, Inc., a Delaware corporation, which will be held at the Embassy Suites-Airport, 145 West Mulberry Boulevard, Savannah, Georgia 31322, on Wednesday, May 25, 2011, at 9:00 a.m., EDT, for the following purposes:
+You are cordially invited to attend the annual meeting of stockholders of Citi Trends, Inc., a Delaware corporation, which will be held at the Embassy Suites-Airport, 145 West Mulberry Boulevard, Savannah, Georgia 31322, on Wednesday, June 5, 2013, at 9:00 a.m., EDT, for the following purposes:

-- 1. To elect two directors to the board of directors to serve as Class III directors whose terms will expire in 2014; - 2.
-To hold an advisory vote on the compensation of our executive officers for 2010; - 3.
-To hold an advisory vote on the frequency of the advisory vote on the compensation of our executive officers; - 4.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 28, 2012; and - 5.
+- 1. To elect the two nominees named in the attached proxy statement to the board of directors to serve as Class II directors until their terms expire in 2016; - 2.
+To vote on a non-binding, advisory resolution to approve the compensation of our named executive officers for 2012; - 3.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2014; and - 4.
 To transact any other business properly brought before the meeting or any adjournment or postponement of the meeting.

-You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on March 28, 2011, the record date for the annual meeting.
+You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on April 8, 2013, the record date for the annual meeting.